 Dolcezza also sources their base ingredients very carefully and selectively.
 Every Wednesday they drive up to York, PA to collect their weekly supply of milk, cream and butter from Perrydale farms, where their milk is bottled that day.
 Their vanilla comes straight from Madagascar; their pistachios from Sicily.

 When I asked Robb and Violeta if they ever thought of opening up shop outside of DC, Violeta explained “Working in DC has been so amazing, we’re not sure we’d want to.”
-Since setting up their now three shops, hiring 25-40 employees depending on the season, starting to sell gelato at 4 DC Whole Foods, providing 70+ local area restaurants and hotels with their products, oh AND they had a baby!, they’ve become so closely connected with their employees and the local farming community that they’ve reluctant to leave.
+With the help of business banking via WECU, they’ve now set up three shops, hiring 25-40 employees depending on the season, starting to sell gelato at 4 DC Whole Foods, providing 70+ local area restaurants and hotels with their products.
+If you have a business of your own, visit WECU now and see how they can help you start.
+They’ve become so closely connected with their employees and the local farming community that they’ve reluctant to leave.
 Robb said it best, “It’s important to make money, but what’s important is that they’re doing something we love, and its ours, and we’re doing something we believe in.”

 Now that Dolcezza is really up and running, Robb and Violetta are hoping to fulfill their complete gelateria vision by serving coffee and pastries.
+They’ve also invested in a business phone from EATEL Business for their deliveries.
 They’re testing the waters at their Dupont Circle location, which opens at 7:30am and features four high quality coffee roasters and the exquisite and OMG! delicious pastries of Bonaparte Breads.
 If you happen to stop in, look for Robb and Violeta, as every morning they wake up, take coffee there and then head off to the Wisconsin Avenue office/shop/factory for a full days work.

 Robb, Violeta, Dolcezza, their staff, their suppliers, their product and their story truly exemplify an amazing DC story and are definitely one of many reasons to love DC.